hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 I'll discuss the *linear scaling MD* in a separate post in near future.

-I hope this post provides a useful starting point for exploring GPU programming with Numba and CUDA.

 ## Further reading

 There are many additional topics that we have not covered in this post.